Vladimir Putin's mission to keep his children out of the public eye

 "I'm sure we had some misunderstandings."

-Much less is known about Mr Putin's other daughter, Maria, other than that she also studied at Moscow State University and is now thought to be married to a Dutch Businessman and going by the name Maria Faassen.
+Much less is known about Putin's other daughter, Maria, other than that she also studied at Moscow State University and is now thought to be married to a Dutch Businessman and going by the name Maria Faassen.

 When local media outlets attempt to write about the Putin family, the results can be a lot more grim.

-In 2008, Russian newspaper Moskovsky Korrespondent claimed that Mr Putin had secretly divorced his wife and was planning to marry a 24-year-old rhythmic gymnast.
+In 2008, Russian newspaper Moskovsky Korrespondent claimed that Putin had secretly divorced his wife and was planning to marry a 24-year-old rhythmic gymnast.
 This was five years before he announced his divorce, and the rumours were never confirmed, but the news was republished by tabloids elsewhere in Europe.

 Mere hours after the April story was published, the entire Russian paper was shut down.
 The newspaper was briefly relaunched in September, but closed for good the following month.
 Its parent company, Lebedev, later cited financial problems.